MLA Format and Citation － A Detailed Guide with Examples

-- Use only standard title case.
-Avoid bold, italics and underlining the letters.
+- Use only the standard title case.
+Avoid bold, italics, and underlining the letters.
 You can only use italicizing the words if you are using the title of another source.

-- After the title, leave a double space and start writing your body text of the paper.
+- After the title, leave a double space and start writing your body text on the paper.

-You can also take an idea of drafting a title page for writing a research paper.
+You can also take the idea of drafting a title page for writing a research paper.